griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Compare variant results to another list of orthogonal variants**

-In some cases you might know other variants you are expecting to find in your datat.
+In some cases you might know other variants you are expecting to find in your data.
 If you specify that variant file in your YAML for your pipeline runs, check if the variant was also called by the ImmunoNX pipeline.
 This status is automatically provided in the “VALIDATED” column in the `variants.final.annotated.tsv` file produced by the ImmunoNX pipeline.
 The orthogonal variants validation status is also automatically incorporated into the Neoantigen Candidates review spreadsheet.